Phase I - Application Procedure

-- Application deadlines are November 15 and April 15.
-Apply early to ensure you get the section you need or want (when 2 sections are available).
+- Application deadlines are November 15 for a Spring Phase I and April 15 for a Fall Phase I. Apply early to ensure you get the section you need or want (when 2 sections are available).

-- Get a transcript and highlight your core general education courses.
+- Get an unofficial transcript and highlight your core general education courses.

-- Complete the application form, including obtaining your adviser’s signature at https://indri.emporia.edu/.
-Use the Instructions for Electronic Applications
+- Complete the application form, including obtaining your adviser’s signature at indri.emporia.edu/.
+Use the Instructions for Electronic Applications.

-- Download and complete the Forms A and B documenting your 100 hours working with children/youth.
+- Download and complete the Service Work Documentatin Form to document your 100 hours working with children/youth.
+Open this document for examples: 100 hours options

 - Sign up for an application appointment on the wall outside Dr. Bland’s office (Visser Hall 203).

-- Bring the completed application, highlighted transcript, and 100 hours Forms A and B to the appointment.
-Approved applications will be kept on file in the Teachers College.
+- Bring the completed application, highlighted transcript, and 100 hours service work documentation form to the appointment.
+Approved applications will be kept on file in The Teachers College.

 Phase I Registration

-- Students applying to Phase I will be enrolled in the three Phase I courses by staff in the Secondary Education office, VH 209.
+- Students applying to Phase I will be enrolled in the three Phase I courses (9 credit hours total) by staff in Secondary Education.
 Secondary Phase I courses include the following: ED 332, Educational Psychology; ED 333, Principles of Secondary Education; and ED 334, Classroom Management.

 - Students who have not met all requirements and who have not successfully appealed by the start of the semester must withdraw from the Phase I courses.